 In all competitive sports, biomechanics is a major determinant in performance.
-More specifically, if the athlete has linear mechanics, they are able to reach their full potential in performance, strength and endurance.
-If, on the other hand, the athlete has torsional mechanics, their performance will suffer, regardless of their committment and/or training schedule.
+More specifically, if the athlete has linear mechanics, they are able to reach their full potential in performance, strength, and endurance.
+If, on the other hand, the athlete has torsional mechanics, their performance will suffer, regardless of their commitment and/or training schedule.

 This section includes examples of athletes with and without linear mechanics.
 One can quickly see the impact torsional mechanics has on performance.

-A good mechanical analogy is: A car's suspension (body's alignment) problems can lead to tire (joint) failure (arthrits):
+A good mechanical analogy is: A car's suspension (body's alignment) problems can lead to tire (joint) failure (arthritis):